LeahOlev/FUll_STACK_QT/README.md

     - **Attraction Types:** Select your preferred types of attractions (Water, Nature, Urban, Historical, etc.).

-2. **Generate a Route:** After filling in all the fields, click the "Apply Filter" button for the algorithm to plan your route.
+2. **Generate a Route:** After filling in all the fields, click the "חשב מסלול" button for the algorithm to plan your route.

 3. **Saving Trips:** To save the route or view previous trips, use the "Save Trip" or "Trip History" option on the profile page.